bengfarrell/nuimotion/README.md

 		libOniFile.so
 		libPS1080.so

-To start using, require and save the require as a variable:

-var sweatin = require("node-sweatintotheweb");

-After creation, call "initDevice" to start:

-sweatin.initDevice();

-As the plugin isn't very mature yet - there is only one method to get the depth of the very center voxel.
-This isn't very useful, but for now, you may call:
+As the plugin isn't very mature yet - there is only a callback to get 2 supported gestures, a wave and a click motion.

-sweatin.getDepth() to return an integer that represents the depth of the center voxel.

 Making the AddOn